-I am a mother to two girls, and before becoming a psychologist I worked in journalism and public policy.
-In my spare time I like to practise yoga, immerse myself in a good novel, dabble in singing, ukulele and piano, and go on long walks while listening to psychotherapy podcasts.
+I am a wife and a mum, and before becoming a psychologist I worked in journalism and public policy.
+In my spare time I like to sing, strength train, immerse myself in a good novel or TV show, and go on long walks while listening to psychotherapy podcasts.
 I am a nature lover with only the most basic of gardening skills, and I can’t do without my morning double shot flat white.
 My pronouns are she/her.

 The nature of being human is that we all have the same underlying needs: a secure base from which to learn and explore the world, and a safe haven to welcome us back in, even when we’re not feeling okay.